Learning Selective Sensor Fusion for States Estimation: Experiments

-The KITTI Raw dataset \cite{Geiger2013} contains the raw data collection from car-driving scenarios.
-High-frequency inertial data (100 Hz) is only available in the raw unsynchronized data package.
-We manually synchronized inertial data and images according to their timestamps, in order to exploit the visual and inertial data to learn odometry estimation.
-We used Sequences \textit{00, 01, 02, 04, 06, 08, 09} for training and tested the network on Sequences \textit{05}, \textit{07}, and \textit{10}, excluding sequence 03 as the corresponding raw file is unavailable.
-The images and ground-truth provided by GPS are collected at 10 Hz, while the IMU data is at 100 Hz.
-This dataset is adopted to learn visual-inertial odometry.
+\textbf{KITTI RAW dataset (visual+inertial)} The KITTI Raw dataset \cite{Geiger2013} contains the raw data collection from car-driving scenarios.
+High-frequency inertial data (100 Hz) {are} only available in the raw unsynchronized data package.
+We manually {synchronize} inertial data and images according to their timestamps, in order to exploit the visual and inertial data to learn odometry estimation.
+We {use} Sequences \textit{00, 01, 02, 04, 06, 08, 09} for training and tested the network on Sequences \textit{05}, \textit{07}, and \textit{10}, excluding sequence 03 as the corresponding raw file is unavailable.
+The images and ground-truth provided by GPS are collected at 10 Hz, while the IMU data {are} at 100 Hz.